Blog

 The bullwhip effect often results in erratic inventory levels as orders oscillate between excess and shortage.
 Retailers, reacting to perceived fluctuations in demand, may overstock or understock their shelves.

 This volatility in inventory levels not only ties up valuable capital but also poses challenges in managing warehouse space efficiently.
+In fact, the bullwhip effect can lead to a 10-30% increase in inventory costs, according to a study by Stanford University, resulting in millions of dollars in lost revenue.

 2. Production planning